Guest Editor: Maria Chiara Miccoli

 In line with Leegte, Gelfand, Domnitch and the Zero Group, for this issue we are interested in what ways zero – as a symbol, a concept, a number – has been adopted by contemporary and modern artists to expand on its simultaneous interpretation of void and fullness.
 Aspects we invite to question may concern investigating artists’ experimentations with the concept of void, which has been the source of intriguing interpretations, taking on different shapes in artistic representation, encompassing philosophical, spiritual, and scientific aspects.
 Another line of inquiry could be investigating collaborations between artists and scientists in creating multidisciplinary artworks based on physical phenomena – such as dark holes and black matter – to which the number zero is essential.
 You are also welcome to write about zero in relation to the digital (and digital art), inquiring how the concept of zero as emptiness and fullness relates to how technologies mediate reality nowadays.
 We invite artists, writers and researchers to overcome the boundaries between art, philosophy, and science, investigating zero from interdisciplinary perspectives.

 In October 2021, the new art and science space of the Vrije Universiteit Amsterdam, the VU Art and Science Gallery, will present an exhibition dedicated to zero in dialogue with art, science, technology, and philosophy.
 The exhibition aims to open a discussion on zero from different perspectives.
+Interdisciplinarity will also be central to the online International Conference-cum-Workshop on Zero co-organised by the VU and the no-profit organisation Zero Project that will take place from October 2021 to March 2022, aiming to elucidate the origin of the numeral zero in the history of humanity.
 Therefore, in this upcoming issue of Kunstlicht, you are invited to contribute to this discussion by investigating how zero can be an inspired concept to several disciplines intertwined.

 Maria Chiara Miccoli is an art historian specialising in Contemporary Art History at Vrije Universiteit, Amsterdam.
 She is currently doing an internship as an assistant curator at the VU art department.